Guidelines, Policies & Procedures

 A study/project can be suspended if the provisions of approval are violated or reports of non-compliance with the regulatory requirements are documented.

-The investigator shall receive a notice, in writing, explaining the violation or non-compliance and the subsequent suspension of all activities pending investigations and review of the corrective measures.
+The principal investigator shall receive a notice, in writing, explaining the violation or non-compliance and the subsequent suspension of all activities pending investigations and review of the corrective measures.

 • Termination of a study